 - pathology results for you to have a written copy for your records;

-- email and/or SMS notification about upcoming or missed appointments;
+- email notification about upcoming or missed appointments; and

-- referral letters and forms, pathology results and photographs of your skin to specialists or hospital clinics if we refer you to them.
+- correspondence, pathology results and/or photographs of your skin to third parties such as specialists or hospital clinics if we refer you to them.

-Because we cannot guarantee the security of unencrypted email or text messages, we will endeavour to obtain your permission before sending any Sensitive Information about you by electronic means.
+Because we cannot guarantee the security of unencrypted email or text messages, we will always obtain your permission before sending any Sensitive Information about you by electronic means.